microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Microsoft.Graph.Beta.Security.md

 ### [Remove-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold](Remove-MgBetaSecurityCaseEdiscoveryCaseNoncustodialDataSourceHold.md)
 Start the process of removing hold from eDiscovery non-custodial data sources.
 After the operation is created, you can get the status by retrieving the Location parameter from the response headers.
-The location provides a URL that will return an eDiscoveryHoldOperation object.
+The location provides a URL that returns an eDiscoveryHoldOperation object.
+This API is available in the following national cloud deployments.

 ### [Remove-MgBetaSecurityCaseEdiscoveryCaseOperation](Remove-MgBetaSecurityCaseEdiscoveryCaseOperation.md)
 Delete navigation property operations for security